Cloud Ctrl

 • Frequently Asked Questions

-• Why don't I see the Governance menu item?
+• Why don't I see the Governance or Compliance menu items?

 • How often is governance data updated?